Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves

 \subsubsection{Quasar variability}

 In order to model realistic quasar lightcurves, we need to incorporate the intrinsic stochastic variability of quasars.
-The optical variability of quasars is successfully described by a DRW process \citep{Kelly2009,Koz2010}.
+The optical variability of quasars is successfully described by a DRW process \citep{Kelly2009,MacLeod+2010, Koz2010, 2021ApJ...907...96S, Burke_2021}.
+We emphasize that, albeit successful and widely used in previous periodicity searches, this model is likely an incomplete description of quasar variability (e.g., see \S~\ref{sec:discuss}).
+The choice of quasar noise model can affect our results and thus future studies should consider a more flexible description of the underlying variability (such as higher-order Continuous Auto-regressive Mean Average--CARMA--models; \citealt{2014ApJ...788...33K}), but the DRW model provides a useful baseline for red noise.

 The power spectral density (PSD) of the DRW is frequency-dependent (red noise) at high frequencies, and becomes flat (white noise) at low frequencies.
 The PSD as a function of frequency $f$ can be described as follows:

 where $\sigma^2$ is the variance of the lightcurve and $\tau$ is the damping timescale, roughly corresponding to the autocorrelation length of the lightcurve or to the (inverse of) the break frequency in the PSD.